uiuc-iml/RA-SLAM/README.md

 Please refer to [INSTALL.md](./INSTALL.md)

-For convenience, the installation instruction we wrote assumes installation to `/usr/local` with root access.
-In reality, to avoid collision with existing system packages, it is recommended to install all packages (including the ones that OpenVSLAM depends on) into a local directory such as `~/.local` instead of the system path `/usr/local`.
-This can be easily achieved by adding `-DCMAKE_INSTALL_PREFIX=$HOME/.local` option to a CMake command.
-Another benifit of this is that `sudo` privilege is not needed for the installation, which may be desirable on multi-user servers.

 ## Running Example ScanNet reconstruction

 The last step before running example reconstruction is obtaining sample camera footage and trained network weights.